Amos Meredith1

 Admiral Richard Howe, 1st and last Earl Howe was born on 19 March 1725/26.1 He was the son of Emanuel Scrope Howe, 2nd Viscount Howe and Mary Sophia Charlotte Kielmansegge.1 He married Mary Hartopp, daughter of Chiverton Hartopp, on 10 March 1758.1 He died on 5 August 1799 at age 73, without male issue.1

-He was educated at Westminster School, Westminster, London, England.1 He was educated at Eton College, Windsor, Berkshire, England.1 He was commissioned in 1739 with the rank of officer, in the service of the Royal Navy.1 He was commanding officer of the H.M.S.
+He was educated at Westminster School, Westminster, London, EnglandG.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was commissioned in 1739 with the rank of officer, in the service of the Royal Navy.1 He was commanding officer of the H.M.S.
 Baltimore in 1746.1 He gained the rank of Captain in 1748.1 He held the office of Member of Parliament (M.P.)
-(Whig) for Dartmouth between 1757 and 1782.1 He fought in the attack on Cherbourg in 1758.1 He succeeded to the title of 4th Viscount Howe [I., 1701] on 6 July 1758.1 He succeeded to the title of 6th Baronet Howe [E., 1660] on 6 July 1758.1 He succeeded to the title of 4th Baron of Glenawly, co.
+(Whig) for Dartmouth between 1757 and 1782.1 He fought in the attack on Cherbourg in 1758.1 He succeeded as the 4th Viscount Howe [I., 1701] on 6 July 1758.1 He succeeded as the 6th Baronet Howe [E., 1660] on 6 July 1758.1 He succeeded as the 4th Baron of Glenawly, co.
 Fermanagh [I., 1701] on 6 July 1758.1 He was commanding officer of the H.M.S.
-Magnanime in 1759 at Quiberon Bay.1 He was Colonel of the Royal Marines between 1760 and 1790.1 He held the office of Lord of Admiralty between 1763 and 1765.1 He was invested as a Privy Counsellor (P.C.) in 1765.1 He held the office of Treasurer of the Navy between 1765 and 1770.1 He gained the rank of Rear-Admiral in 1770.1 He was Commander-in-Chief of the Mediterranean in 1770.1 He gained the rank of Vice-Admiral in 1775.1 He was Joint Commissioner of the American Colonies between 1776 and 1778.1 He was Commander-in-Chief of the America between 1776 and 1778.1 He gained the rank of Admiral in 1782.1 He was Commander-in-Chief of the Channel in 1782.1 He was created 1st Viscount Howe of Langar, co.
+Magnanime in 1759 at Quiberon Bay.1 He was Colonel of the Royal Marines between 1760 and 1790.1 He held the office of Lord of Admiralty between 1763 and 1765.1 He was appointed Privy Counsellor (P.C.) in 1765.1 He held the office of Treasurer of the Navy between 1765 and 1770.1 He gained the rank of Rear-Admiral in 1770.1 He was Commander-in-Chief of the Mediterranean in 1770.1 He gained the rank of Vice-Admiral in 1775.1 He was Joint Commissioner of the American Colonies between 1776 and 1778.1 He was Commander-in-Chief of the America between 1776 and 1778.1 He gained the rank of Admiral in 1782.1 He was Commander-in-Chief of the Channel in 1782.1 He was created 1st Viscount Howe of Langar, co.
 Nottingham [Great Britain] on 20 April 1782.1 He held the office of First Lord of the Admiralty between January 1783 and April 1783.1 He held the office of First Lord of the Admiralty between December 1783 and 1788.1 He was created 1st Earl Howe [Great Britain] on 19 August 1788.1 He was created 1st Baron Howe of Langar, co.
-Nottingham [Great Britain] on 19 August 1788, with a special remainder to his female issue.1 He held the office of Vice-Admiral of Great Britain between 1792 and 1796.1 He was Commander-in-Chief of the Channel between 1793 and 1797.1 He fought in the Glorious First of June on 1 June 1794.1 He gained the rank of Admiral of the Fleet in 1796.1 He was General of the Royal Marines between 1796 and 1799.1 He fought in the Mutiny at Spithead in 1797, which he quelled.1 He was invested as a Knight, Order of the Garter (K.G.) in 1797.1 On his death, his Earldom of Howe and Viscountancy Howe of Langar became extinct.1
+Nottingham [Great Britain] on 19 August 1788, with a special remainder to his female issue.1 He held the office of Vice-Admiral of Great Britain between 1792 and 1796.1 He was Commander-in-Chief of the Channel between 1793 and 1797.1 He fought in the Glorious First of June on 1 June 1794.1 He gained the rank of Admiral of the Fleet in 1796.1 He was General of the Royal Marines between 1796 and 1799.1 He fought in the Mutiny at Spithead in 1797, which he quelled.1 He was appointed Knight, Order of the Garter (K.G.) in 1797.1 On his death, his Earldom of Howe and Viscountancy Howe of Langar became extinct.1

 Children of Admiral Richard Howe, 1st and last Earl Howe and Mary Hartopp